RodrigoGonzalez/more-features-less-rows/README.md

 -	Random Forest | Out-of-bag samples were used to estimate the generalization error, around 500 trees with a max depth of 6.
 -	C-Support Vector Classification | Gammas in the thousands range, coefficients of 9.0, with third degree polynomial kernels and shrinking.

-The Logistic Regression was the only method that was optimized with 95 principal components, all the others were fit using 100 principal components.
+The Logistic Regression was the only method that was optimized with 83 principal components, all the others were fit using 100 principal components.
 The predicted probabilities of all of these methods were then averaged to get the resulting predicted probabilities that are reported.

 ## Conclusion
 The objective of this challenge was to build a model based on a training set of 250 rows with 300 features, in order to predict probabilities for 19,750 rows.
 Feature selection was very important in order to train a robust model, and a logistic regression identified features of interest.
-If what the feature were would have been provided, this would have been an excellent way to identify data that is important to collect for predicting a target value.
+If a description of the feature were would have been provided, this would have been an excellent way to identify data that is important to collect for predicting a target value.

 Although principal component analysis was used on the features that were identified, this feature extraction technique did not add much information to the final models.

-The final models’ predicted probabilities were then averaged, to get a final a predicted probability and averaging works quite well for a wide range of problems.
+The final models’ predicted probabilities were then averaged, to get a final predicted probabilities that resulted in an AUC of 0.97.
+Averaging works quite well for a wide range of problems.